 The darkest of curses, the life slowly from you until you finally perish.

-The curse is lifted!
+- The curse is lifted! - The victim regains one of its lost healing surges. - victim loses two healing surges that cannot be regained until lifted.

-The victim regains one of its lost healing surges.
-This healing surge is lost if the victim worsens.
+DC 23 or lower.
+Initial Effect The victim loses two healing surges

 Level 22 Curse